RollingThunder1968/RollingThunder1968/README.md

-- I have no idea what GitHub is nor it's purpose, I am not sure why i signed up for it.
+- I have no idea what GitHub is, nor it's purpose, I am not sure why I signed up for it.

 <!---
 RollingThunder1968/RollingThunder1968 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.